Siberian Khatru: Reception

 Paul Stump, in his 1997 History of Progressive Rock, described the song as "a modal monster, chilled by [Rick] Wakeman's terrifying Mellotron strings, charging on in irregular tempo to a series of climactic barbarian chants interspersed with lightning twelve-string soloing from [Steve] Howe."

 Ultimate Classic Rock critic Ryan Reed described the song as being Yes' 7th heaviest song saying that the opening guitar riff is "hostile enough to pierce through your speakers and slash your eardrums" and that the rest of the song "mostly maintains that momentum."
 Reed also praises the "vocal harmonies that reach choral complexity, Rick Wakeman’s left-field harpsichord, Howe’s electric sitar cameo," and Chris Squire's bass guitar playing that Reed describes as being "somewhere between funk and metal."

 Legacy

 John Frusciante, the guitarist of Red Hot Chili Peppers, has cited the guitar solo at the end as an influence for his own guitar solo on the 1999 Red Hot Chili Peppers song "Get on Top": "I was thinking about Steve Howe's solo at the end of Yes' 'Siberian Khatru'.
 The band sound is really big — and they're playing fast — and then this clean guitar comes out over the top.
 It's really beautiful, like it's on its own sort of shelf.
 For 'Get on Top', I wanted to play something that would create a contrast between the solo and the background."

+In the 2004 sitcom Catterick, written by and starring Reeves and Mortimer, the name of the fictional pub is The Siberian Khatru.